systeminit/si/app/docs/src/how-tos/aws-lambda.md

 Add an `ECR Repository Policy` to your `demo-app-repo` repository frame.

-Set the component name to be `lambda-how-to-repository policy`
+Set the Component name to be `lambda-how-to-repository policy`

-Set the component type to be `Configuration Frame (up)`.
+Set the Component type to be `Configuration Frame (up)`.

 ### Create an IAM Policy Statement

 Add an `IAM Policy Statement` to the `lambda-how-to-repository policy` frame.

-Set the component name to be `AllowLambdaAccess`.
+Set the Component name to be `AllowLambdaAccess`.

 Set the `Sid` to be `AllowLambdaAccess`.